wimvandenborre/BitX/README.md

 3) Set the BPM with ()BPM 128 for example 60.04 (doubles work also)

-4) On an instrument track put an instrument selector on the second position (put an fx selector for example before it) addd some presets that you create from plugins in the selector.
+4) On an instrument track put an instrument selector on the position you've set in preferences (default 5)   addd some presets that you create from plugins in the selector.
 Then in a clipname on that track use ()LIR nameofpreset -> This will load the requested preset.
   You can also add a second argument pagenumber, this will select the remotes controls page of the device you loaded. use ":" as seperator. -> for example:
   ()LIR nameofpreset:5